AndrewBennet/PersistedPropertyWrapper/README.md

 ```

 ### Storing Enums
 Want to store an enum value?
-If the enum has a backing type which is supported for storage in `UserDefaults` (e.g., `Int` or `String`), then those can also be marked as `@Persisted`, and the actual value stored in `UserDefaults` will be the enum's raw value.
+If the enum has a backing type which is supported for storage in `UserDefaults`, then those can also be marked as `@Persisted`, and the actual value stored in `UserDefaults` will be the enum's raw value.
 For example:

 ```swift
 enum AppTheme: Int {